WebOrigami/docs/content/builtins/tree/applyChanges.md

 After the operation, the target should exactly match the source.
 The function returns the result of the comparison in the same format as `Tree.changes` so you can see what was changed.

 When the target is a tree of files on a network server, calling `applyChanges` can be much more efficient than clearing the target and copying over all entries from the source.
 This relies on representing the target using an Origami extension that exposes a `manifest()` method.
+See [`Dev.publish`](/builtins/dev/publish.html) for a discussion of publishing a site this way.

 ## Example